zmalone/chef-web-docs/source/tracks/getting-started/index.html.md

 track_id: 15
 track_hero: /assets/images/tracks/compliance-automation.jpg
 image_url: /assets/images/coasters/getting-started.png
-description: "Start your Chef journey here.
+description: "Ready to dig in?
+Start your Chef journey here.
 We’ll talk about how to get started, what to do first and where to go next."
 social_share:
   shared: &shared
     title: "See what it takes to get started with Chef"